SKY CO2 – Ecotree

 We automatically donate part of our profits to this pollination project.

-A free contribution when you book your flight will be used for the installation of new hives.
+A voluntary contribution when you book your flight will go towards the installation of new beehives.

 Our partner EcoTree

-Founded in Brest in 2016, EcoTree offers companies as well as individuals the opportunity to support projects to enhance the value of French and European forests and preserve their biodiversity.
-To find out more, visit their website: https://ecotree.green/.
+Founded in Brest in 2016, EcoTree offers companies as well as individuals the opportunity to support projects to enhance French and European forests and preserve their biodiversity.
+To find out more, visit their website: https: //ecotree.green/.

 SKY CO2 – Pur Projet

-AEROAFFAIRES is also a partner of the Chaire Pegase.
-This organisation, founded by Paul Chiambaretto in 2019, is the first in France to dedicate its studies to both the management and economics of air transport and aerospace.
-As a partner, AEROAFFAIRES supports these initiatives and will be able to talk to students at the Montpellier Business School about business aviation, its challenges and its missions.
+AEROAFFAIRES is also a partner of the Pegasus Chair.
+This chair, founded by Paul Chiambaretto in 2019, is the first in France to devote its studies to both the management and economics of air transport and aerospace.
+As a partner of the Montpellier Business School, AEROAFFAIRES supports these initiatives and will be able to talk to students about business aviation, its challenges and its missions.
 To find out more, visit our dedicated page.